JosephEoff/josepheoff.github.io/_posts/2020-04-07-howtosolder-15-regular_or_unleaded.md

 **Good lead free solder is just as easy to use as tin/lead 60/40.**

-There's a summary of the required soldering iron tip temperatures at the end of this post.
+There's a [summary of the required soldering iron tip temperatures](#table-of-temperatures) later in this post.

 ------------------